pandle/materials/README.md

 - unit tests
 - and the code for deploying a pipeline (a basic version of Continuous Integration and Continuous Delivery / Deployment, [CI/CD](https://en.wikipedia.org/wiki/CI/CD))

-## Saving packages

-In the [saving](saving.md) file you find a list of repositories: each repository is for a different cloud provider and it contains a real Python package for managing the saving on that provider

-- installation
-- unit tests
-- and the code

 ## Tool comparisons

 In the [comparisons](comparisons.md) file you find a list of repositories: